jwithington/100-days-of-healthing/Participants/jwithington.md

 - Risk Legacy with peeps
 - Longer talk with Joe
-- Nice tea at Good
+- Nice tea at Good (including some reflective bullet journal stuff)
--
+- good friend talks

 **Reflection**

 Friends are important!